reitzig/2016_datasciencecoursera_notes/02 R Programming/week1.md

-Have R and RStudio installed.
+*Prerequisites:* Have R and RStudio installed.
 Okay, after course 1 we've got that.

+*Recommendation:* Have an R shell open while watching the lectures.

 ---

-This week covers:
+This week covers

- * basic datatypes and functions
+ * basic datatypes and functions, and
- * basic syntax
+ * basic syntax.
- * profiling, debugging

 ## Overview and History of R